Peter Hall (director): Death and legacy

 On 11 September 2017, Hall died from pneumonia at University College Hospital, London, surrounded by family.
 He was 86 years old.

 His obituary in The Times declared him "the most important figure in British theatre for half a century" and a Royal National Theatre statement declared that Hall's "influence on the artistic life of Britain in the 20th century was unparalleled".

 Many luminaries of British theatre paid tribute to Hall.
 Nicholas Hytner said: "Without him there would have been no Royal Shakespeare Company."
 Trevor Nunn said: "Not only a thrilling director, he was the great impresario of the age."
 Richard Eyre called Hall the "godfather" of British theatre: "Peter created the template of the modern director – part-magus, part-impresario, part-politician, part celebrity."
 Impresario Cameron Mackintosh said: "It's thanks to Peter Hall that people like Trevor Nunn, Nicholas Hytner and Sam Mendes transformed musical theatre around the world."
 Theatre critic Michael Coveney said that he believed Hall's production of The Wars of the Roses "recast the [Shakespeare] history plays and put them at the centre of our culture".

 Peter Brook said: "Peter was a man for all seasons – he could play any part that was needed".
 Elaine Paige said: "Peter Hall had absolute authority and, as a heavyweight of the theatre, real presence."
 Griff Rhys Jones said: "Peter was an absolute smoothie, the most charming and diplomatic man" and Samuel West said "Peter was an extraordinarily energetic, imaginative director – if you left him in the corner of a room he'd direct a play – but he was also a great campaigner.
 He never stopped arguing for the role of subsidised art in a civilised society and its ability to change people's lives."

 In April 2018, the Society of London Theatre, which presents the annual Laurence Olivier Awards recognizing achievements in London theatre, changed the award for Best Director to the Sir Peter Hall Award for Best Director.

+In 2018, The Perse School in Cambridge – which Hall attended from 1941 to 1949 – opened the Peter Hall Performing Arts Centre in his honour.
+Designed by Haworth Tompkins, the 9 million building is a 400-seat theatre and teaching space with a triple-height glazed foyer and a timber diagrid roof.
+It is used for the school's live performances, showcases and staged musicals, and has been described as a professional-standard theatre named after the founder of the Royal Shakespeare Company and old Persean, Sir Peter Hall.
+The building was designed with sustainability in mind: its roof holds a 13.72 kWp array of 49 solar panels, installed in 2017, generating around 12,334 kWh per year, while two ground source heat pumps supply the PAC's heating, generating an expected 168,000 kWh annually.